Kamatera/shell-script-csi-driver/README.md

 This is a simple [Container Storage Interface](https://github.com/container-storage-interface/spec/blob/master/spec.md) driver which is based on mount / unmount shell scripts defined in the volume context.

-**Warning** driver may be insecure, depending on usage, as it depends on running shell scripts on the node, based on CSI driver volume context.
+**Warning** driver may be insecure, depending on usage, as it depends on running shell scripts in a priveleged daemonset running on all cluster nodes.

+## How it works

+The driver implements the node plugin interface.
+It runs as a daemon on all cluster nodes and handles requests to mount/unmount volumes from the node.
+The request context must contain `mountScript` and `unmountScript` attributes containing shell scripts to handle the mount / unmount.

 ## Using with Kubernetes